html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

 - Scripts in an import are processed in order, but do not block the main document parsing.

-- While scripts execute in an import, stylesheets, markup, and other resources need to be added to the main page.

--  `<link rel="import" href="file.html"`> doesn't mean "#include the content of file.html here".
+- An import link doesn't mean "#include the content here".
 It means "parser, go off an fetch this document so I can use it later".
-This is a major difference between HTML Imports and `<iframe>`, which says "load and render this content here".
+While scripts execute at import time, stylesheets, markup, and other resources need to be added to the main page explicitly This is a major difference between HTML Imports and `<iframe>`, which says "load and render this content here".

 <h2 id="conclusion">Conclusion</h2>